 - Anorexia - loss of appetite

-The diagnosis of HIV is suggested based on symptoms and physical examination, but typically confirmed with laboratory studies.
+It is very common for HIV to present as AIDS due to its long chronic phase.
+Any one of the AIDS defining illnesses will generally prompt a physical to perform HIV testing.
 Your doctor will typically check you for HIV viral load, HIV PCR and antibodies, as well as CD4 counts.
 They will also typically test for HIV resistance patterns to guide treatment.

 Other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
 They will also usually check your cholesterol levels and screen for diabetes.
 Urine tests typically include a urinalysis and gonorrhea/chlamydia PCR.

 Additional blood tests for sexually transmitted infections include hepatitis B and C serology, and RPR for syphilis.
-Your doctor will also usually order a TB test and or obtain a chest x-ray to evaluate your lung anatomy.
+Your doctor will also usually order a TB test and or obtain a chest x-ray to evaluate for any lung disease.

 HIV Medication and Treatment

-HIV is treated with antiretroviral therapy (ART).
+Any HIV infection is treated with antiretroviral therapy (ART).
 This typically includes nucleoside reverse transcriptase inhibitors, nonnucleoside reverse transcriptase inhibitors, and protease inhibitors.

-Non-nucleoside reverse transcriptase inhibitors are usually given with nucleoside reverse transcriptase inhibitors.
-Common options include:
+Non-nucleoside reverse transcriptase inhibitors are usually given in combination with nucleoside reverse transcriptase inhibitors.
+The most common of these are: